manojMadarasingha/videoTrainplusplus/README.md

   `publisher={Elsevier}`\
 `}`

-We do not provide classification models used for video fringerprinting or 360/Normal video classificatio models in this repository.
+**Note**: We do not provide classification models used for video fringerprinting or 360/Normal video classificatio models in this repository.
 Initial models of 360/Normal video classification can be found in the prelimanary work **VideoTrain** in https://github.com/manojMadarasingha/videoTrain.
 For further information contact the authors

 Chamara Madarasingha: `ckat9988@uni.sydney.edu.au`